 Cedars-Sinai is a leader in establishing and promoting best practices in heart attack prevention.
 Utilizing guidelines from SHAPE, the Society for Heart Attack Prevention and Eradication, the program provides early screening for the detection of the earliest signs of heart disease.
-SHAPE is led by Asher Kimchi, MD, Daniel Berman, MD and Prediman K. Shah, MD, director of the Division of Cardiology at the Cedars-Sinai Heart Institute.
+SHAPE is led by Daniel Berman, MD, Asher Kimchi, MD, and Prediman K. Shah, MD, of the Smidt Heart Institute.

 The program recommends the use of non-invasive atherosclerosis imaging tests for at-risk men over age 45 and at-risk women over age 55: either coronary calcium scanning (CCS) using computed tomography (CT) or carotid artery intima-media thickness (CIMT) scanning using ultrasound.
 Both tests have been shown to assess an asymptomatic individual’s heart-attack risk far more effectively than relying on measuring risk factors such as cholesterol.